Dirac mass induced by optical gain and loss

 In this paper, we experimentally demonstrate that gain and loss can be used to create stable massive relativistic quasiparticles.
 We implement a looped optical fiber apparatus hosting a synthetic lattice \cite{Regensburger2012\ignore{Wimmer2015, Wimmer2017, Weidemann2020, Weidemann2022}} whose bandstructure has a Dirac point in the Hermitian limit.
 Applying gain and loss, according to a specific ``semi-Hermitian'' symmetry \cite{Xue2020, Terh2023\ignore{Li2022,Li2022a}}, opens a relativistic mass gap (see Supplementary Information).
 While the overall Hamiltonian is non-Hermitian, the two participating bands obey an effective Dirac Hamiltonian with a \textit{real} relativistic mass, whose sign and magnitude can be controlled via the gain/loss level.
-We verify this by experimentally observing a transition from conical to non-conical diffraction, without long-run amplification or decay.
 Although it was previously known that certain non-Hermitian bands can exhibit real band energies (e.g., through unbroken parity/time reversal symmetry \cite{\ignore{Bender1999}Bender1998, Mostafazadeh2002}), the use of gain/loss to generate a real mass for a Dirac quasiparticle has never been demonstrated, to our knowledge.

-Furthermore, we demonstrate that the gain/loss induced Dirac mass affects the topology of the non-Hermitian bandstructure.
-Applying different gain/loss distributions to adjacent lattice segments, corresponding to Dirac masses of opposite signs, we observe the emergence of a topological boundary state \cite{JackiwRebbi1976, Angelakis2014, Xue2020, Terh2023} not present in the Hermitian limit.
-Recently, there have been various theoretical proposals for using gain/loss to induce topological transitions \cite{\ignore{Hu2011, Malzard2015, Yuce2015, Yuce2015a, Kawabata2018, Luo2019, Wu2020, Ao2020}Esaki2011, Gong2018, Takata2018, Hou2021} in terms of novel non-Hermitian formulations of band topology \cite{liang2013topological, shen2018topological, Bergholtz2021, qiang2023}, which have been experimentally implemented with acoustic crystals \cite{Gao2020}, plasmonic waveguides \cite{Wetter2023a}, elastic and mechanical materials \cite{Ghatak2020\ignore{Fan2022,Fan2022a}} and electric circuits \cite{Liu2020\ignore{Wu2022}}.
-The present topological transition, however, takes place through the standard route of a real Dirac mass determining the Chern-type topology of the participating bands \cite{JackiwRebbi1976, haldane1988model\ignore{Shen2017}}.

-Finally, we investigate the interplay between non-Hermiticity and the physics of Dirac quasiparticles.
-In the Hermitian regime, one of the distinguishing features of Dirac quasiparticles is the ability to efficiently ``Klein tunnel'' across a scalar potential barrier \cite{Katsnelson2006}.
-Our experimental and theoretical results show that the non-Hermitian massive Dirac quasiparticles can exhibit Klein tunneling.
-However, this is contingent on semi-Hermiticity remaining unbroken at the boundary.
-In certain lattice configurations, the interface violates this symmetry (although the bulk domains individually preserve semi-Hermitian symmetry and thus host real Dirac masses), giving rise to an anomalous variant of Klein tunneling in which flux is not conserved at the interface.
+By controlling the gain and loss in the synthetic lattice, we find a number of interesting quasiparticle behaviors at spatial and temporal boundaries.